Duplicate File Finder

 Although Mac App Store usually does its job without incident, some users may face certain errors while trying to purchase applications.

 Mac App Store does not respond

 If you are trying to make in-App Purchase or restore Duplicate File Finder on the App Store but the system doesn’t respond, make sure you’re making your in-App purchase with the same Apple ID you used to download the application.
 Log out and Sign in with the appropriate Apple ID.
 Then go back to the Duplicate File Finder app and retry to purchase or restore the app.

 If that didn’t help, make sure in-App purchases are allowed on your Mac and your Apple ID has no restrictions.

 Mac App Store gives an error during download: 403 Forbidden

 If you are trying to purchase Duplicate File Finder and get the error “The application could not be downloaded.
 The server gave an error during download: 403 Forbidden,” try the following ways.

-Open iTunes → in the Menu bar click iTunes → Preferences → switch to Advanced tab.
+Open Music app → in the Menu bar click Music → Preferences

-Then sign out from your account: go again to the Menu bar → click Account → Sign Out.
+Then sign out from your account: go Menu bar → Account → Sign Out

 Then restart your Mac and try to purchase it again.